Tag SNP: Population differences

-When haplotypes are used for genome wide association studies, it is important to note the population being studied.
 Often different populations will have different patterns of LD.
 One example of differentiating patterns are African-descended populations vs. European and Asian-descended populations.
 Since humans originated in Africa and spread into Europe and then the Asian and American continents, the African populations are the most genetically diverse and have smaller regions of LD while European and Asian-descended populations have larger regions of LD due to founder effect.
 When LD patterns differ in populations, SNPs can become disassociated with each other due to the changes in haplotype blocks.
 This means that tag SNPs, as representatives of the haplotype blocks, are unique in populations and population differences should be taken into account when performing association studies.

 Application

 LD plot of SNPs with top-ranked bayes factors in CHB of 1000 Genome Phase I. The colors indicate the strength of pairwise LD according to r2 metrics.
 The SNPs marked with asterisks represent independent strong associations.
 Tag SNPs are shadowed in pink.